hmcts/ccd-docker/README.md

 >
 > FIRST_NAME if omitted defaults to `TesterFirstname`
 >
-> Password for each user created by the script defaults to `Pa55word11`
+> Password for each user must be supplied as the final argument or through the generated `IDAM_USER_PASSWORD` environment variable.

 You may verify the service has been added by logging in to the SIDAM Web Admin with the URL and logic credentials here: